-Lead officer, where appropriate, will advise any witnesses that the case will be closed by the Public Safety Team.
-This is ordinarily because the case has been resolved and the risk has reduced by the action that has been taken.
+Lead officer, where appropriate, will, in discussion with the Community Safety Manager, advise any witnesses that the case will be closed by the Community Safety Team.
+This is ordinarily because the case has been resolved by the action that has been taken.
 In some cases, it will not be appropriate to advise any witnesses of this.
 A judgement will be made by the lead officer and reasons for the decision noted on E-CINS.